1945 Indiana Hoosiers football team: Week 3: at Illinois

 On October 6, 1945, Indiana defeated Illinois by a 6–0 score in Champaign, Illinois.
 In the second quarter, Mel Groomes threw a touchdown pass to Ted Kluszewski, but the play was called back because a Great Dane dog had gotten loose on the field during the play.
 In the third quarter, the Hoosiers moved the ball to the Illinois one-yard line, but the Illinois defense held.
 The Hoosiers did not score until the fourth quarter when Ben Raimondi threw a touchdown pass to Kluszewski.
 Defensively, the Chicago Tribune described Pete Pihos as a "demon", and the Hoosiers held the Illini to 113 rushing yards and 35 passing yards.
 Offensively, the Hoosiers gained 200 rushing yards and 41 passing yards.

-Indiana's starting lineup against Illinois was Bob Ravensberg (left end), Russ Deal (left tackle), Joe Sowinski (left guard), John Cannady (center), Howard Brown (right guard), Jon Goldsberry (right tackle), Kluszewski (right end), Raimondi (quarterback), George Taliaferro (left halfback), Groomes (right halfback), and Pihos (fullback).
+Indiana's starting lineup against Illinois was Bob Ravensberg (left end), Russ Deal (left tackle), Joe Sowinski (left guard), John Cannady (center), Howie Brown (right guard), Jon Goldsberry (right tackle), Kluszewski (right end), Raimondi (quarterback), George Taliaferro (left halfback), Groomes (right halfback), and Pihos (fullback).